-Deep brain stimulation is a surgical treatment option for patients suffering from Parkinson's disease and tremors.
+Deep brain stimulation is a surgical treatment option for patients suffering from Parkinson's disease and essential tremors.

 Deep brain stimulation involves the implantation of a device that acts like a pacemaker for the brain, sending mild electrical signals to specific parts of the brain.
 The signals reorganize the brain's electrical impulses, resulting in improved symptoms for many neurological conditions.